 Other Categories: Notwithstanding the generality of the above, awards in other categories will be distributed on a discretionary basis.
 Similarly, particular conditions may apply to special series events.

-Where cash awards are given, riders who may be eligible for awards in several categories may only receive one such award; the distribution of the award for which such a rider may otherwise be eligible is to be done in a manner which maximises the depth of prizes in the OPEN category (ie such a rider will receive their entitled award in a lesser, that is: fewer riders, category) Thus riders further down the list in the OPEN category will be "promoted"
+Athough they are deprecated, if awards are given as cash, riders who may be eligible for awards in several categories may only receive one such award; the distribution of the award for which such a rider may otherwise be eligible is to be done in a manner which maximises the depth of prizes in the OPEN category (ie such a rider will receive their entitled award in a lesser, that is: fewer riders, category) Thus riders further down the list in the OPEN category will be "promoted"

 A rider must be present at the Prize presentations for the event to receive any cash award or have made some arrangement for its collection if he or she is unable to remain at the event; otherwise the prize will be forfeited.